gcsfct/gcs-site/content/about.md

 ### Who are we?
-Situated at Faculdade de Ciências e Tecnologias da Universidade Nova de Lisboa, we starded as a small group of people interested in developing their knowledge and skills in Cyber Security.
-Our insterests leaded us to the creation of this group.
+From Faculdade de Ciências e Tecnologias da Universidade Nova de Lisboa, we starded as a small group of people interested in developing their knowledge and skills in Cyber Security.
+Our interests lead us to the creation of this group.

 Currently we organize activities every week where we solve various types of online challenges.

 #### Objectives:
 - Spread awareness.
-- Develop knowlegde and skills in the area.
+- Develop knowledge and skills in the area.
 - Promote ativities related with Cyber Security.